szelingtan/tp/docs/UserGuide.md

 title: User Guide
 ---

+CareConnect is a **desktop app for social workers to manage patient information**.
 AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents